mui/material-ui/docs/src/pages/system/basics/basics.md

 Material-UI comes with dozens or **ready-to-use** components in the core.
 These components are an incredible starting point but when it comes to make your site stand out with a custom design, they can be challenging to customize.
 Introducing the system:

-The **system** lets you quickly build custom UI components leveraging the design tokens defined in your theme.
+The **system** lets you quickly build custom UI components leveraging the values defined in your theme.

 ## Demo